-According to the Centers for Disease Control and Prevention (CDC), about 1 in 3 people will develop shingles at some point in their lives, with an estimated 1 million cases of shingles each year in the United States.
+According to the Centers for Disease Control and Prevention (CDC), about 1 in 3 people will develop shingles at some point in their lives.
+The CDC estimates there are 1 million cases of shingles each year in the United States.

-There are multiple types of psoriasis, which are:
+There are five different types of psoriasis:

 Psoriasis can also affect the joints, making them feel stiff and sore.
 This condition is known as psoriatic arthritis.

-Shingles start with pain, with blisters following soon after.
+Shingles start with pain, and blisters follow soon after.
 At the end of the virus’s course, these blisters will crust over.
-You are most contagious when your blisters appear and have not yet crusted over.
+You’re most contagious when the blisters appear and haven’t yet crusted over.
 Before and after this stage, you aren’t contagious.